-So summer is here and the timing is right for dancing in the street, but not without first considering the impact of the blistering sun.
-The automatic instinct is to grab the sunscreen and slather it on, especially here in the Middle East where the sun is so unrelenting.
+So summer is here and the timing is right for dancing in the street (socially distanced, maybe), but not without first considering the impact of the blistering sun.
+The automatic instinct is to grab the sunscreen and slather it on when the sun is so unrelenting.
 But have you ever given a thought as to what is really in your sunscreen?

 3. Cinnamates – These are often used together with benzophenones and have poor water solubility.
 This means that they are often used in sunscreens marked “water-proof” where they coat your skin.